asmillie/task-manager-backend/README.md

 ## Requirements

-Build the project as a docker image through the included `Dockerfile` or run it in a NodeJS **v12.22.8** environment.
+Build the project as a docker image through the included `Dockerfile` or run it in a NodeJS environment (**v12.22.8** used in development).

 A MongoDB database is required to connect to, **v5.0.4** is the latest version used during development.